• Home

 Here are the living room rug size ranges you will find in our collection and the most common placements for them.

-Centering a living room rug is not the only design option for a stunning look!
+Centering a living room rug is not the only design option for a stylish look.
 Rug placement is all about the interplay between the rug, furniture, and the surrounding room.
 The only real rule to keep in mind is that placement should look thoughtful and intentional, without seeming like the rug was haphazardly chosen or improperly sized for the space.

 • Place Area Rugs Fully Under Sectional Sofas: If you have a sectional sofa, consider a large or oversized area rug that the sectional can fully sit on top of.
 This will eliminate any confusion about which legs of the furniture should sit on the rug.